nedalaltiti/HomeMatch-AI/README.md

 ```
 This will generate a local URL to access the app.

+**Note:** The application falls back to an image named `default_image.png` when
+ a listing has no associated photo.
+Ensure `images/default_image.png` exists or
+ set the `DEFAULT_IMAGE` environment variable to point to a custom file.

 ## 📊 How It Works

 ### 🏡 1.
 Collect Buyer Preferences